How do travel rewards credit cards work?

 What should I look for when I compare travel rewards credit cards?

 This is a very important question when you compare travel rewards credit cards.
 You need to know how your spending will be rewarded, and what exactly are the main determining factors that make the card one you should grab, or one you should avoid.

+- The variety of rewards.
 How limited are the rewards on offer?
-Travel-related rewards should include flights, holidays, hotel stays, cruises, car hire, airport parking, etc. But are there other rewards outside the travel sphere?
-This may be important if you suddenly find yourself in a position where you are unable to travel for some reason.
+Travel-related rewards should include flights, holidays, hotel stays, cruises, car hire, airport parking, etc. But are there other rewards outside the travelsphere?
+This may be important if you suddenly find yourself in a position if you are unable to travel.

+- Air miles & frequent flyer schemes.
 Are the airlines involved ones that fly routes of interest to you?
 Does the credit card require you to join an airline’s frequent flyer program.
-If so, is it free?
+If so, is it complimentary?

-Don’t forget when you compare travel rewards credit cards to check out the APR, the annual credit card fee, the amount of interest-free days, and any charges that could be applied if you break the rules.
-It is still a credit card, after all, and these issues are very important.
+- Don’t forget the usual suspects.
+Don’t forget when you compare travel rewards credit cards to check out the Annual Percentage Rate, the annual credit card fee, the amount of interest-free days, and any charges that could be applied if you break the terms and conditions.

 Don’t overspend for any reason, especially not to earn extra points.
 If you spend so much on your card that you are unable to pay off your balance every month, then you will attract interest charges that may well negate the value of the points you earn.

 Points are only awarded on purchases and services; they are not awarded for cash transactions such as ATM withdrawals or buying foreign currency or traveler’s cheques.